-Showcase your expertise and promote your training by becoming an approved Growing Futures trainer.
+Showcase your expertise and promote your training by becoming a Registry approved trainer.
 Quality training depends on knowledgeable, dynamic trainers.
-The Growing Futures Registry administers a statewide approval system for trainers who deliver Level 2 professional training to the early childhood workforce.
+The Registry administers a statewide approval system for trainers who deliver Level 2 professional training to the early childhood workforce.
 Note that individuals who wish to deliver Level 1 Basic Licensing training do not need to be pre-approved.

 Level 1: Basic Licensing Training

 No Pre-Approval Required

 For Level 1 Basic Licensing training, the trainer does not need to be a Growing Futures approved trainer.

 Trainers for this level of training are typically occasional trainers who have professional expertise in a field unrelated to early care and education (e.g. tax preparers, first responders, health care, etc.).
 They may also be one-time conference keynotes or presenters.
 Trainers for Level 1 Basic Licensing training must be currently employed in a professional capacity in the field related to the training content.
 The name and qualifications of a Level 1 Basic Licensing trainer is submitted as part of the application for the training itself, and the trainer is approved on a training-by-training basis.
 The Growing Futures Registry does not keep records of these trainers.

 For Level 2 Professional Training, the trainer must be pre-approved as an Early Childhood Instructor or Content Specialist.
 These trainers are approved for a period of 24 months and renewal is required to continue to provide Level 2 training.

 - Early Childhood Instructors

 This designation requires that the trainer be a member of the Registry, with a Career Pathways placement of Category G-J. In addition, they must have direct care experience with children ages birth to eight, have a current resume or CV on file with the Registry and provide professional references.
 These trainers must provide verifiable documentation of their experience presenting to adult learners.